 To maintain the integrity of the admissions process, admissions faculty and staff are expected to excuse themselves from participation in application scoring or interviewing of candidates with whom they have a relationship outside of the PA program including but not limited to family, friends, and acquaintances of individuals they know well.

-For each admissions cycle, applicants are considered for an on-campus interview based on the relative strength of their CASPA application in meeting or exceeding the West Virginia University physician assistant studies program admission requirements as compared against the applicant pool.
+For each admissions cycle, applicants are selected for an on-campus interview based on the relative strength of their CASPA application in meeting or exceeding the West Virginia University physician assistant studies program admission requirements as compared against the current applicant pool.
 Applicants who meet the minimum admissions requirements are considered for an on-campus interview based on the following criteria identified within their CASPA application:

 - Cumulative Undergraduate GPA